bvinoth186/notes/cheat.md

 - 2 types of replica
   - Aurora replicas (currently 15) - in case if primary aurora is down automatically failover to replica
   - MySql read replicas (currently 5) - will not fail over
+- automatically stores the data in DB cluster across mutiple AZ in a single region.  so for Aurora, multi AZ is not required
+- For aurora, For DR, - create read replica in another region

 # Elastic Cache